Programming language generations: Third generation (3GL)

-3GLs are much more machine-independent (portable) and more programmer-friendly.
-This includes features like improved support for aggregate data types and expressing concepts in a way that favors the programmer, not the computer.
-A third-generation language improves over a second-generation language by having the computer take care of non-essential details.
+A third-generation programming language (3GL) is a high-level programming language.
+They are much more machine-independent (portable) and more programmer-friendly than the machine code and assembly languages, while having a less specific focus to the fourth and fifth generations.
 3GLs are more abstract than previous generations of languages, and thus can be considered higher-level languages than their first- and second-generation counterparts.
 First introduced in the late 1950s, Fortran, ALGOL, and COBOL are examples of early 3GLs.

-Most popular general-purpose languages today, such as C, C++, C#, Java, and BASIC, are also third-generation languages, although each of these languages can be further subdivided into other categories based on other contemporary traits.
+Most popular general-purpose languages today are also third-generation languages, although each of these languages can be further subdivided into other categories based on other contemporary traits.
 Most 3GLs support structured programming.
 Many support object-oriented programming.
 Traits like these are more often used to describe a language rather than just being a 3GL.

+The main advantage of high-level languages over low-level languages is that they are easier to read, write, and maintain.
+Ultimately, programs written in a high-level language must be translated into machine language by a compiler or directly into behaviour by an interpreter.

+These programs could run on different machines (they are portable) so they were machine-independent.
+As new, more abstract languages have been developed, however, the concept of high- and low-level languages have become rather relative.
+Many of the early "high-level" languages are now considered relatively low-level in comparison to languages such as Python, Ruby, and Common Lisp, which have some features of fourth-generation programming languages and were called very high-level programming languages in the 1990s.